Recruiting Foster Families in America's Biggest Cities

 “There are exceptions, but a lot of times it’s going to be foster parents who maybe started with younger children, learned about the system, and its resources first,” Deakin said.

 To boost the number of experienced foster parents to take teens requires retaining — not just recruiting — foster parents.
-That’s why Griffith’s foster care agency in New York, JCCA, spent some Home Away From Home dollars to create the foster parent lounge where The Chronicle of Social Change met her.
+That’s why Griffith’s foster care agency in New York, JCCA, spent some Home Away From Home dollars to create the foster parent lounge where The Imprint met her.
 The lounge has a table, a sofa, soft lighting.
 It’s a homey space.

 “Previously, foster parents would have to wait in the waiting room, or leave the office and come back one or two hours later, which is obviously difficult and burdensome especially during the winter,” said Anna Gold, director of communications and marketing for JCCA.
 “With the lounge they will now have a relaxing space to wait.
 They can eat a meal or read a book, but most importantly network and connect with other foster parents.
 They can not only provide advice and support for one another, but develop relationships that will let them use each other as backups or respite.”